-Word on the street is that Spotify today is similar to what Coca Cola was in Warren Buffet’s infamous portfolio in the 1940s.
-Here is a memo on Spotify that a good friend summarized, demonstrating why the company’s stock is significantly undervalued.
+With many divergent opinions out there, word on the street nevertheless is that Spotify today is similar to what Coca Cola was in Warren Buffet’s infamous portfolio in the 1940s.
+Here is a memo on Spotify that a good friend summarised, demonstrating why the company’s stock is significantly undervalued.

 Labels are Losing Leverage